baselime/docs/sending-data/platforms/koyeb.md

 Replace
 - `BASELIME_API_KEY` with your public `BASELIME_API_KEY`
 - `KOYEB_TOKEN` with the Koyeb API Key generated in the first step
+- `app-name` with the name of your Koyeb app
-- `app-name/service-name` with the name of your service !!!
+- `service-name` with the name of the service within your Koyeb app you want to stream logs to Baselime.
+!!!

 !!!